TorsteinM/enhance/README.md

 Following CMuratori's computer enhance course

 # The aim of the repository:
+To practice building software generally, but also practicing interfacing the hardware and experience techniques that are

 To share and have some incentive to make something decent and with readable code.

 The assignments for the first part of the course is pretty much to emulate a handful of 8086 CPU instructions.
 As such the code is written basicly with the aim of creating a simple 8086 emulator.